neheller/kits21/examples/submission/README.md

 # Submission examples

 ## Submission guidelines

-As the participants won't have access to the test dataset, the submission system will be managed through docker.
+As the participants of KiTS 2021 challenge won't have access to the test dataset, the submission system will be managed through docker.
 The primary reasoning for that is to eliminate an occurrence of cheating e.g. designing the model specifically for test set.
 This year the submission takes place by uploading a saved docker image (single file), that would be loaded and run by organizers on a private servers.
 Uploaded docker images has to be able to access the folder with test samples called /input, the folder /output for writing out the predictions, your trained model as well as the inference python script.

 - **input and output folders**:
   Within the docker container the images from the test dataset would be placed in the folder /input without additional nested folders.
 The file extension of the files in /input folder is ".nii.gz".
-The output folder should be populated with filenames identical to the input folder filenames that consist computed segmentations.
+The /output folder should be populated with computed segmentations saved to the filenames identical to the /input folder filenames.
 The structure of those folders is shown below with the example of two cases: \
   ── input\
   ├── case00000.nii.gz\